 To find out which plan is recommended for you, use TRICARE’s Plan Finder tool.
 This tool not only leads you to the most appropriate plan, it provides links to details, including costs.

 After running the Plan Finder tool, call your regional provider: TRICARE East, TRICARE West, or TRICARE Overseas, depending on where you live.
 They can confirm your enrollment.
-All contact info can be found here.
+All contact info can be found here on the TRICARE website.

 For any U.S.-based TRICARE beneficiary who will be traveling abroad, three tips apply: